 (a) that the candidate be permitted to submit a revised thesis.
 Such a candidate shall submit a revised thesis within twelve months and may be required to undergo further oral examination.
-A candidate shall not be allowed to submit a revised thesis on more than one occasion:
+A candidate shall not be allowed to submit a revised thesis on more than one occasion;

-- (b) that no degree shall be awarded. - 7.4 In all cases the recommendations of the Head of School (or nominee) shall be laid before the Head of Postgraduate Research Service (or nominee) who shall ensure that appropriate action is taken on behalf of the Senate. - 7.5 A candidate who submits a satisfactory thesis but who fails to satisfy the examiners in the oral examination may be permitted by the Academic Director of Research Degree Programmes on the recommendation of the examiners and of the Head of School (or nominee), to take a second oral examination or a written examination within six months.
+- (b) that no degree shall be awarded. - 7.6 In all cases the recommendations of the Head of School (or nominee) shall be laid before the Head of Postgraduate Research Service (or nominee) who shall ensure that appropriate action is taken on behalf of the Senate.

 - 8.1 A candidate shall submit two copies of the research thesis in accordance with rules approved by the Senate. - 8.2 If a candidate is approved for the award of the degree, the Head of Postgraduate Research (or nominee) shall deposit one copy of the research thesis in the University Library, where it shall be available for consultation.
-The second copy shall be deposited with the School of

-Education and Lifelong Learning.
+The second copy shall be deposited with the School of Education and Lifelong Learning.
 The Head of the School (or nominee), at the request of the candidate, may determine that a particular thesis shall, for a period of up to three years specified by the Head of School (or nominee), be available only to those who have written permission to consult it.